-There shall be a presumption against the felling, topping, lopping or wilful destruction of mature trees as part of development proposals.
+- NEP 5 There shall be a presumption against the unnecessary removal of mature hedgerows or the felling, topping, lopping or wilful destruction of mature trees as part of development proposals.
 Where a development proposal involves the felling, topping, lopping or threatens the destruction of a mature tree or trees, a tree survey will need to be included in the submission, carried out by a qualified Tree Specialist to justify the exceptional circumstances for their interference.
 The applicant must demonstrate the justification and rationale for removal of mature trees in terms of effect on ecology and landscape and demonstrate how replacement planting will compensate for loss of trees and woodland features.
-An assessment of potential tree roost features by a qualified and experienced ecologist may also be requested as part of such proposals.

-Protect and incorporate existing biodiversity features such as hedgerows and surface water features into the design and construction of new development and public realm.
+An assessment of potential tree roost features by a qualified and experienced ecologist may also be - NEP 6 Protect and incorporate existing biodiversity features such as hedgerows and surface water features into the design and construction of new development and public realm.
 Where the loss of the existing features is unavoidable new biodiversity features should incorporate native species, and species of local provenance to replace the existing hedgerow.